ajitagupta/book-library-crud-api/README.md

 ![Static Badge](https://img.shields.io/badge/Spring%20Boot%20&%20Microservices-Bootcamp-blue) ![Static Badge](https://img.shields.io/badge/Spring%20Boot-Tutorial-green) ![Static Badge](https://img.shields.io/badge/Microservices-Tutorial-green)

 The purpose of this bootcamp is to fill all knowledge gaps and take a deep dive into Spring Boot.
 In most projects you encounter Spring and Spring Boot are already implemented.
-So, you must've have used a bit of Spring Boot and extended the API, but getting to know its full functionality is crucial in this age of scalable enterprise projects.
-For this bootcamp we create five Spring Boot projects:
+So, you must've have used a bit of Spring Boot and extended the API, but getting to know its full functionality and setup is crucial in this age of scalable enterprise projects.
+For this bootcamp, we create five Spring Boot projects:
 1. Config Client
 2. Config Server
 3. Feign Consumer